ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Addition of block size strategy flag

 Perhaps the largest backwards incompatible change to the specification was published in July 2007.
 Before this change, variable block size streams were not explicitly marked as such by a flag bit in the frame header.
-A decoder had two ways to detect a variable block size stream, either by comparing the minimum and maximum block size in the STREAMINFO metadata block (which are equal in case of a fixed block size stream), or, in case a decoder did not receive a STREAMINFO metadata block, by detecting a change of block size during a stream, which could in theory not happen at all.
+A decoder had two ways to detect a variable block size stream, either by comparing the minimum and maximum block size in the STREAMINFO metadata block (which are equal in case of a fixed block size stream), or, if a decoder did not receive a STREAMINFO metadata block, by detecting a change of block size during a stream, which could in theory not happen at all.
 As the meaning of the coded number in the frame header depends on whether or not a stream is variable block size, this presented a problem: the meaning of the coded number could not be reliably determined.
 To fix this problem, one of the reserved bits was changed to be used as a block size strategy flag.
 [See also the section frame header](#frame-header).

 Along with the addition of a new flag, the meaning of the [block size bits](#block-size-bits) was subtly changed.
 Initially, block size bits 0b0001-0b0101 and 0b1000-0b1111 could only be used for fixed block size streams, while 0b0110 and 0b0111 could be used for both fixed block size and variable block size streams.
 With the change these restrictions were lifted and 0b0001-0b1111 are now used for both variable block size and fixed block size streams.